ubcbraincircuits/onboarding/source/data.rst

 It can seem like a lot of work on top of the big helping of work you likely already have so why add it to your plate?

-Version control is the solution to many problems which most of us are unfortunately familiar with:
+Version control is the solution to many problems which are unfortunately familiar:

 	- **File recovery**: computer crash, accidental deletion, corrupted file - in case of emergency, break the version control glass.